martinghunt/ziplign/docs/settings.rst

   it to 2.
 If you want to turn it off completely, then set it to 0 (zero).
 Large values are not recommended, because one wheel movement will make TNA jump straight to maximum or minimum zoom.
+* Invert mouse wheel: use this to swap the effect of up/down on the mouse wheel, if you think zoom happens in the wrong direction
 * Trackpad zoom sensitivity: change the sensitivity of two-finger up/down movement to zoom using a trackpad.
 Similarly to the mouse wheel description, think of this as a multiplier, with the default being 1.
+* Invert trackpad zoom: use this to swap the effect of up/down on the trackpad, if you think zoom happens in the wrong direction
 * Trackpad left/right sensitivity: change the sensitivity of two-finger left/right movement.
 * Trackpad pinch sensitivity: change the sensitivity of pinch-zoom gesture